Shogz-Labs/EECS4443_W25_Assets/labs.md

     to interface with **startActivityForResult()**.

     **Note:** Loading the image at run-time requires you to convert the Uri from data into a Drawable.
+You may reference [Demo_Drawables](https://github.com/Shogz-Labs/EECS4443_W25_Assets/blob/main/ta_recitations/demos/DemoDrawables.zip) as an example.

 2. How can I ensure that scaling only occurs when I tap the image?